jaroshevskii/oop-college-3rd-course/README.md

-# College Laboratory Work
+# College 3rd year
-Repository with all laboratory work for the second year of college.
+Repository with all works for the 3rd year of college.

 ## To Do
  - **Add:** Laboratory work 8